brayden031/brayden031.github.io/_posts/Research/2025-12-02-b2b-attack-vector.md

 This query is still being refined as yet to see an in the wild case to verify this accurately triggers.
 However, I have used LLM sample data against these queries which have proven successful in both true positive and false positive events.

 Note: I did also try to include the teams message activity for this attack vector however this proved difficult given the appropriate tables (OfficeActivity & CloudAppEvents) don't pull enough relevant data (sender & recipient) for tracking this.
+Additionally, if there are any improvements/suggestions please reach out!

 # Post-compromise tracking activity